 Your symptoms can indicate your stage of the disease, and the treatments we may recommend.
 Gum disease has multiple stages:

-• Gingivitis: Also known as gum inflammation, gingivitis is the precursor to gum disease, marked by inflamed and swollen gum tissue.
-The good news is gingivitis is reversible.
-If you only have plaque or tartar at the gum line, we will recommend regular dental cleaning.
-This cleaning and a good at-home oral hygiene routine should reverse your symptoms.
+- Gingivitis: Gingivitis is the precursor to gum disease, marked by inflamed and swollen gum tissue.
+The good news is that you can reverse gingivitis.
+If you only have plaque or tartar at the gum line, we will suggest more regular dental cleanings.
+These cleanings and a good at-home oral hygiene routine should reverse your symptoms.

-• Mild Periodontitis: As gingivitis turns into periodontitis, the gums pull away from the teeth, creating gum pockets.
+- Mild Periodontitis: As gingivitis turns into periodontitis, the gums pull away from your teeth and create gum pockets.
 A deep cleaning will help reduce bacteria in these gum pockets.
 We may recommend regular gum cleanings to keep your gum disease in check.

-• Advanced Periodontitis: Untreated gum disease will lead to gum and bone loss.
+- Advanced Periodontitis: Untreated gum disease will lead to gum and bone loss.
 During the final stage of gum disease, you may experience deep gum pockets and loose teeth.
-Gum disease is irreversible; we will recommend oral surgery to help rebuild lost tissue.
+Gum disease is irreversible; we will recommend oral surgery to help rebuild lost tissue because your gums do not grow back.

 Periodontal Disease Treatment in Arlington, TX